nicoledicochea/savingPeople-huntingThings-theApiBusiness/README.md

 I would love to add the following:
 - More characters.
 I've gotten through a good chunk of them, but I'd ideally love to get through all characters that appeared in the show for at least three or more episodes.
 - Expand on the API documentation beyond what is written in the Github ReadMe.
-- Add an About page to the site itself.
-This will explain the purpose.
+- Add an About page to the site itself

 ## Lessons Learned:
 I have learned the beauty of the Express public folder and the frustrated hair-pulling that results when you forget to use it.
 I kept wondering why my CSS and client-side JS were not properly rendering.